-This information is excerpted from MSF’s 2016 International Activity Report.
+This information is excerpted from MSF’s 2017 International Activity Report.

 In Gulf province, MSF expanded its TB program to support two health centers as well as Kerema general hospital.
-Poor access to remote areas and the lack of an effective follow-up system have resulted in a high number of TB patients not completing their treatment.
-MSF continued to promote a decentralized model of care to improve outcomes.
-By the end of 2016, MSF had initiated treatment for 1,819 patients with drug-sensitive TB and 24 with drug-resistant TB.
+Difficult access to remote areas and the lack of an effective follow-up system result in a high number of patients not completing their treatment.
+In collaboration with the provincial authorities, MSF continues to develop a decentralized model of care facilitating access to diagnosis, treatment, and follow-up closer to patients’ homes.

 In 2017, MSF initiated treatment for more than 2,100 patients with drug-sensitive TB, and 53 with drug-resistant TB.